Thaumatorium/thaumatorium.com/content/about/_index.md

 > Improve the world, start with yourself - [Bond Zonder Naam](https://nl.wikipedia.org/wiki/Bond_zonder_Naam)

 This is why I started with the basics: HTML, CSS and JS.
-Anything else is deemed _bloat_
+Anything else is deemed _bloat_.
+Then, over the years of HTML growth, I eventually switched to GoHugo as the basis of my website, so I could reduce a mass amount of duplicate HTML (mostly around the website's menu)

 ## Thaumatorium